-This research line is all about small carnivores, especially within the family of the Mustelids.
+This research line is all about small carnivores, especially within the family of the Mustelidae.
 I work on several species, from the smallest carnivore in Europe (the least weasel) to the much larger, but still small pine marten.
 With this work I hope to increase our knowledge of the ecology of these species, enabling better management and conservation strategies.
-I do part of this research through my association with the Dutch Small Mustelid Foundation.
+I do part of this research through my association with the Small Mustelid Foundation.

-As predators of small rodents, many members of the Mustelid family play important roles in ecosystems.
+As predators of small rodents, many members of the Mustelidae family play important roles in ecosystems.
 However, due to the difficulty to study them, they are understudied and we know relatively little about their ecology and conservation status.
 Currently, I work on two projects specifically aimed at improving the methods to study Mustelids.

 Swedish Polecat Project